Complex Dirac structures: invariants and local structure: Introduction

 \section{Introduction}

 A Poisson bivector does not necessarily restrict on a submanifold to a Poisson bivector, but to a Dirac structure \cite{courant1990dirac}.
 Analogously, generalized complex structures \cite{hitchin:2004,gualtieri:2007}, encompassing complex and symplectic structures, fail to restrict on a submanifold as a generalized complex structure.
 For instance, a codimension-one submanifold of a complex manifold does not inherit a generalized complex structure, but a CR structure; whereas a codimension-one submanifold of a symplectic manifold inherits a presymplectic structure that is necessarily degenerate, and hence not generalized complex.
 However, both structures define complex Dirac structures on the submanifolds.
 Thus, just as Dirac structures arise when studying submanifolds of Poisson manifolds, complex Dirac structures naturally appear on submanifolds of generalized complex manifolds.
+As generalized complex geometry has been proved to be useful in the understanding of supersymmetry \cite{lindstrom2005generalized,hull-lindstrom}, sigma models \cite{calvo2006supersymmetric,kapustin2007topological}, and field theory and the AKSZ formalism \cite{cattaneo20102d}, we expect complex Dirac structures to play an important role in these and related topics.

 Complex Dirac structures are Dirac structures in the complexified generalized tangent bundle.
 The real index is the most basic invariant of a complex Dirac structure \cite{kopzcynski-trautman, gualtieri:2004}.
 When the real index is zero, a complex Dirac structure is a generalized complex structure.
 For arbitrary real index, complex Dirac structures can also describe objects such as presymplectic structures and CR-related geometries, extending the way generalized complex geometry encompasses symplectic and complex structures.